 Poland is a country in central Europe, bordered by Lithuania, Russia, Belarus, Ukraine, Slovakia, the Czech Republic, and Germany.
 The country has very high standards of living, safety, and economic freedom, as well as free university education and a universal health care system.
 Poland's diverse territory extends from the Baltic Sea in the north to the Sudeten and Carpathian Mountains in the south.

-Pregnant employees are entitled to 20 weeks of paid maternity leave (or 31 weeks for twins).
 The leave is paid by social security at 100% of the salary, and employees need to take at least 14 weeks of leave after the birth.